CHE-Monash/Myeloma-Model/README.md

 # EpiMAP Myeloma
-Epidemiological Modelling of Australian Patients with Myeloma Monash University - Centre for Health Economics & Transfusion Research Unit
+Epidemiological Modelling of Australian Patients with Myeloma A Monash University collaboration between the Centre for Health Economics & the Transfusion Research Unit

 This repository houses the three items needed to simulate the disease outcomes and treatment pathways of Australia patients with multiple myeloma.